Sophia Antipolis, 3 April 2014

 - Elena Santiago Cid – Director General of CEN and CENELEC

-- Dirk Weiler – Chairman of the ETSI General Assembly
+- Dirk Weiler – Chair of the ETSI General Assembly

 - Christian Ehler – Member of the European Parliament and Chair of the CEN-CENELEC-ETSI Cybersecurity Coordination Group (CSCG)

-- Torsten Bahke – Chairman of the Executive Board of DIN (German Institute for Standardization), which is a CEN Member and provides the secretariat of the CSCG
+- Torsten Bahke – Chair of the Executive Board of DIN (German Institute for Standardization), which is a CEN Member and provides the secretariat of the CSCG

 Also participating in the discussion was Stephan Lechner – Director of the Institute for the Protection and Security of the Citizen (IPSC), which is part of the European Commission’s Joint Research Centre (JRC), as well as senior officials from ENISA - the EU Agency for Network and Information Security, and the European Commission (DG Connect).